Deeplearninghhh/MRI_ML/README.md

-# Classification  And Predict Codes
+# Classification  And Prediction Codes

 The folders are organized as follows: